 Lyon is roughly 2 hours on the TGV train from Paris.
 It would take you about 4 hours to drive.
 There is an airport at Lyon, which is about 30km outside of the city to the South East (don't make the mistake I made and catch a taxi, it will cost you a small fortune - catch the train or bus instead, it will cost you about 20% of the price).

-Best places in France to visit # 6 - Les Baux de Provence
+6. What to do & see in France - Les Baux de Provence

 In the picture-postcard village of Les Baux de Provence, sitting on top of a hill overlooking the surrounding countryside, is a magnificent site.
 The fortress was first constructed on a rocky spur in the southern part of the Alpilles mountains (or Little Alps) in the 13th Century, when there was a population of around 3,000.
 Earlier remnants purport to show settlements here going back as far as the Celts in the 2nd Century.
 Over time the fortress changed hands between rival families and Kingdoms (becoming part of Monaco at one point).
 Its population eventually dwindled down to about 400 in the mid 19th Century.
 Interestingly, the name of the village gives its name to the aluminium ore Bauxite, which was first discovered there in 1821.